Sri Lanka to harness wasted rainwater for crops, power

 It also aims to supply safe drinking water to 350,000 people.

-Farmers in the dry zone are mostly in favor of the project, because even in years of above-average rainfall they have endured water shortages as reservoirs empty too quickly.
+Farmers in the dry zone are mostly in favour of the project, because even in years of above-average rainfall they have endured water shortages as reservoirs empty too quickly.

 “It happened to me in 2011 and again in 2013,” said Punchi Banda Herath, 55, a farmer in Medawachchiya, North Central Province, about 230 km from Colombo.